AlmasB/CI517/lectures/lecture1/PITCHME.md

 #### Conclusion

 - Problem-solving is the same as in (or similar to) Java
-- Mostly use syntax of C++ that is straightforward
+- Basic C++ syntax is straightforward

 ---